Costs and Financial Aid | Department of Anthropology

 Decisions are based on demonstrated academic achievement.
 To be eligible for these, online students must maintain a minimum of 6 hours per semester; on-campus students must maintain a minimum of 9 hours.
 New students interested in applying for department scholarships should complete this form and submit it to the Anthropology Department with your application for admission to the master's program.
 Application Deadline: January 15th.

-Anthropology Department Assistantships
+Anthropology Department Instructional Assistantships (IAs)

-The Anthropology Department also has a limited budget to hire graduate student assistants every year.
-If you receive an assistantship, you will be assigned as an Instructional Assistant at 19-20 hours a week, for approximately $5,400 per semester.
+The Anthropology Department has a limited budget to hire graduate student assistants every year.
+If you receive an assistantship, you will be assigned as an Instructional Assistant (IA) at 19-20 hours a week, for approximately $5,400 per semester.
 Assistantships can qualify on-campus students for in-state tuition rates.
 These are awarded on a semester-by-semester basis.
 New and continuing students interested in receiving an assistantship should contact Melissa Tanner prior to the start of each semester.

 Re Calderón Scholarship